De-Panther/unity-webxr-export/README.md

 ### Mobile support

 This asset works by utlizing Unity's WebGL platform support and therefore shares the same limitations.
 Because of this, mobile support is limited and may not work.
 See Unity [Unity WebGL browser compatibility](https://docs.unity3d.com/560/Documentation/Manual/webgl-browsercompatibility.html).

+#### Publishing for Android Chrome

+For WebVR content to work with the regular release version of Chrome for Android, users will need to [manually enable WebVR](https://webvr.rocks/chrome_for_android) from `chrome://flags`.

+Alternatively, sites can register for [WebVR Origin Trial] (https://webvr.rocks/chrome_for_android#what_is_the_webvr_origin_trial) which will allows the API to be available for certain site origin.

 ## Setup instructions